kelayamatoz/Digital-Systems-Design-Lab/lab1.md

 screen -S Lab1Part1RegExample
 ```

 In the screen session, you need to first generate a design for your FPGA.
-In this class, your FPGA will be either a zcu or a zynq board.
-The TA will send you information about the board assigned to you.
-For example, let us assume that you have access to a zynq board.
-Go back to the spatial directory, and replace the "--fgpa" flag with "zynq":
+In this class, we are using Xilinx's Zynq board as the target device.
+We will not be able to use the FPGA directly, but we can still use the FPGA toolchains to understand the resource utilization of your design.
+Go back to the spatial directory, and replace the "--fpga" flag with "zynq":
 ```bash
 bin/spatial Lab1Part1RegExample --synth --instrumentation --fpga=zynq
 ```